karlgroves/diagnostic.css/README.md

 Inspired by Eric Meyer's diagnostic CSS file, this one is intended to flesh out accessibility related issues on a page.

 ## Philosophy ##
 The goal of this stylesheet is to provide very quick, very accurate feedback.
-As a consequence, only items that are too conservative and create "false positives" are likely to be eliminated from the sheet and won't be included in any merges.
+As a consequence, items that are too conservative and create "false positives" are likely to be eliminated from the sheet and won't be included in any merges.

 ## How to use ##
 If you're working with a site you own, add this (temporarily, of course) to your site to display the errors.